Yacht Design School's

 Will you teach structural analysis and structural design to a student of another school, or a practicing designer who never got this training?

 Unfortunately many never get adequate training in the basics of materials science and structural analysis.
 We believe quite strongly in sticking to conventional materials science and conventional structural analysis practices.
 Unfortunately we cannot reconcile some practices taught elsewhere with these conventions.
 Some students at other schools and practicing designers have asked us for advice on obtaining a better grounding in these areas.
 There are two ways to go.
 It is quite possible to take some courses at a college of engineering in basic materials science and structural analysis.
-There are even ways for a really good self starting student to take these courses at major institutions for free through online auditing.
+There are even ways for a really good self starting student to take these courses at major institutions for free, through online auditing.
 We would caution that it can sometimes be difficult for the student to know how to apply this information properly to boats, which are an unusual case in many ways.
 For those who would prefer to study these disciplines from the first from the point of view of how they apply to vessels and their components and equipment, we would be happy work up a separate curriculum of several lessons, based on several standard engineering texts and material from our main YDS curriculum, which will give you a good basic grounding in these areas.

 Back to top.